 Before you can begin, however, you need to use your storage bottles and measuring cups to prepare any powder chemicals or mix any pre-made solutions that you’ll be using.

 Although the next step in the process only involves developer, it’s best to mix all three chemicals, developer, stop bath, and fixer, at this time so you’re ready for the remainder of the process.
-Make sure to accurately follow the directions on whatever products that you’re using.
+The Kodak chemicals that I recommended come in powder form for both developer and fixer and liquid form for the stop bath.
+See below on how to mix both kinds and make sure to accurately follow the directions on whatever products that you’re using.